salbalkus/CausalTables.jl/README.md

 2. Easily generating random data from a structural causal model (SCM), to be used in simulations.
 3. Computing true conditional distributions and causal effect estimands for a given model, allowing users to evaluate the performance of new and existing causal inference methods against the ground truth.

-See the [documentation](https://salbalkus.github.io/CausalTables.jl/dev/) for more information and tutorials.

 ## Installation
 CausalTables.jl can be installed using the Julia package manager.
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run